pepkit/pepspec/docs/pipestat/pipestat-specification.md

 properties:
   pipeline_name: "default_pipeline_name"
   samples:
+    type: array
+    items:
       type: object
       properties:
         number_of_things:
           type: integer
           description: "Number of things"
         percentage_of_things:
           type: number
           description: "Percentage of things"
         name_of_something:
           type: string
           description: "Name of something"
         switch_value:
           type: boolean
           description: "Is the switch on or off"
         md5sum:
           type: string
           description: "MD5SUM of an object"
           highlight: true
         collection_of_images:
           description: "This store collection of values or objects"
           type: array
           items:
             properties:
                 prop1:
                   description: "This is an example file"
                   $ref: "#/$defs/file"
         output_file_in_object:
           type: object
           properties:
             prop1:
               description: "This is an example file"
               $ref: "#/$defs/file"
             prop2:
               description: "This is an example image"
               $ref: "#/$defs/image"
           description: "Object output"
         output_file_in_object_nested:
           type: object
           description: First Level
           properties:
             prop1:
               type: object
               description: Second Level
               properties:
                 prop2:
                   type: integer
                   description: Third Level
         output_file:
           $ref: "#/$defs/file"
           description: "This a path to the output file"
         output_image:
           $ref: "#/$defs/image"
           description: "This a path to the output image"
 $defs:
   image:
     type: object